PdxCodeGuild/Full-Stack-Day-Class/practice/sub-todo.md

   - Dishes X
   - Laundry X

+Have a link at the top to a page to add a main item.
-Have each main item have a link to add more sub-items.
+Have each main item have a link `+` to add more sub-items.
-Have each sub-item have a link to delete it once it's done.
+Have each sub-item have a link `X` to delete it once it's done.

 Make two Django models named:

 * `MainItem`
 * `SubItem`

-Provide a form at the top of the todo list for adding main items.

 Use the following URL structure and standard form POSTing: